sbko/istio-operator/docs/affinity.md

             - another-node-label-value
 ```
 ## podAffinity
-in the values.yaml add pod affinity/antiaffinity like
+in the values.yaml add pod affinity/antiaffinity like:

 ```
 affinity: